mgjerazi/E-Commerce-Thymeleaf-SpringBoot-Project/README.md

 # E-Commerce-Project

-Shopping Application (Angular with SpringBoot Web Services) E-Commerce application developed for performing Admin and Customer user role operations with respective user interfaces.
+Shopping Application (SpringBoot Web Services with Thymeleaf and AngularJS) E-Commerce application developed for performing Admin and Customer user role operations with respective user interfaces.
 Application is implemented in two parts:

-RESTfull web services: API's build using spring boot are used for handling all the back Front End: Admin Panel designed and developed using Angular utilising web services for handling appropriate user actions
+1.RESTfull web services: API's build using spring boot are used for handling all the back.
+2.Front-End: Admin Panel designed and developed using Angular utilising web services for handling appropriate user actions

 Features available based on the user role: